CirrusClouds/Byleth_Music_Player/README.md

 # Byleth_Music_Player
-A music player I wrote in python using pygame and tkinter
+A basic music player I wrote in python using pygame and tkinter